140 Best Alien Race Names: Species & Civilization Ideas for Sci-Fi Stories

 Hydrokari

-Aquatic civilizations that developed underwater cities in ocean worlds.
-Their bio-luminescent communication creates stunning light displays in the depths of alien seas.
+Aquatic civilizations that built underwater cities on ocean worlds.
+Their bio-luminescent communication creates complex light patterns in deep alien seas.

 Xenarathi

-Ancient energy beings who transcended physical form through meditation and spiritual evolution.
-They guide younger species toward enlightenment across the cosmos.
+Ancient energy beings who left physical form through meditation and long spiritual practice.
+They guide younger species away from destructive paths.

 Drakothani

-Draconic humanoids with natural flight capabilities and breath weapons.
-Their mountain cities are carved into asteroid belts, utilizing zero gravity for three-dimensional architecture.
+Draconic humanoids with natural flight and breath weapons.
+Their mountain cities are carved into asteroid belts, using zero gravity for three-dimensional architecture.

 Psyrians